 Writer’s Memo

 When choosing my keyword, I was extremely lost as to what to choose.
 I was at a loss for interesting words like “agonism” and couldn’t find much that got me excited about writing.
 In the end, I chose “stereotype” because I thought I might want to observe how pop culture alters our perception of others, particularly through the usage of stereotypes.
 I read a few articles on JSTOR involving stereotypes and Fein et al. seemed to be the most interesting.
 I wasn’t able to find much that established a definition for stereotypes, so articles that detailed it in action allowed me to discover the context of the word.
 Of course, the OED gave me the basic definition for the word.
 I’m not largely satisfied with the paper as I am still not too clear with the exact process of writing the keyword paper is.
 I thought I understood the process after reading your message on Canvas as well as the rubric, but seeing the extremely detailed example on Canvas made me freak out a little bit.
 I was overwhelmed with the quality research that was present in the example and I knew that my word was not nearly as cool or important as “negrophobia.”
 I’m certain that writing this paper and delving into JSTOR will help guide my major paper.
 I see this as the goal of this paper, so in that respect I’ve done well.
 I know that my weakness in this paper, however, is that I didn’t know much of where I was going and my thoughts aren’t very organized very well.
 I think that one problem with my keyword is that it may be a bit broad: I may have to focus my study of stereotypes in pop culture when I end up writing my major paper.
 Simply analyzing every stereotype present in a text will not produce a good paper.
 When you ask in the rubric if genre influenced my choice, I will assume you meant the genre being “pop culture.”
 In that case, pop culture played a huge role in choosing my keyword.
 Pop culture is full of stereotypes, especially race and gender.
 Although I’m disappointed in my lack of clarity in this paper, hopefully my next one will be a bit better.

+Jack,

+You’re a bit too hard on yourself here.
+You have some legitimate concerns about the scope and clarity of your paper, but your work, read by another peer, would likely be just as intimidating as you found “negrophobia” to be.
+You’ve done precisely what that student did in his or her own paper: you positioned yourself as an expert, as an authority, which is exactly what a keyword should do.
+I’ve commented on a number of the most significant revision issues in margins, but the main thing to keep in mind scope.
+You’re right that talking about all stereotypes is a bit excessive, but here I think you can narrow to pop culture more quickly to give your readers a solid grasp on your argument and the specifics of the dynamic with which you are engaging.
+I think the biggest step will be deciding what you actually find most interesting in the subject and narrowing your keyword essay from there.
+I look forward to seeing where you end up taking this project!